EnricoSimionato/Named-Entity-Recognition-Project/README.md

 - Enrico Simionato (https://github.com/EnricoSimionato),
 - Michael Vitali (https://github.com/MichaelVitali)

-## Credits
+## References
-The KIND dataset, explained in the following can be found at https://github.com/dhfbk/KIND.
+The KIND dataset can be found at https://github.com/dhfbk/KIND.
 The related paper can be found at https://arxiv.org/abs/2112.15099.